pankajr141/python-conventions/README.md

 ==================

 Module focus on forcing some python conventions to the programm.
 Its can be used to make your programm better.
+Here we are using metaclasses to change the overall properties of a class
 #### Installation

 ```shell